Richard Jenkins (sociologist)

 Richard Jenkins FAcSS (born 1952) is a sociologist and retired academic.
-From 1995 to 2014, he was Chair in Sociology at the University of Sheffield.
+From 1995 to 2014, he was chair in Sociology at the University of Sheffield.

 Life

 Richard Jenkins was born in 1952 in Liverpool and grew up in Northern Ireland.
 He studied social anthropology at Queen's University Belfast, and the University of Cambridge, where he completed his doctoral studies; his PhD was awarded in 1981 for his thesis "Young people, education and work in a Belfast housing estate".
 After working at the Social Science Research Council Unit on Ethnic Relations at Aston University, Jenkins took up a post at University College Swansea in 1983.
-He moved to the University of Sheffield in 1995 to take up the Chair in Sociology, which had been vacant since 1986.
-His work covered "the transition to adulthood, ethnicity and racism, nationalism, informal economic activity, the social lives of people with learning difficulties, and modern supernatural and witchcraft beliefs", supported by field work in England (Belfast, the West Midlands, south Wales, and the south of England) and in Skive in Denmark.
+He moved to the University of Sheffield in 1995 to take up the chair in Sociology, which had been vacant since 1986.
+His work covered "the transition to adulthood, ethnicity and racism, nationalism, informal economic activity, the social lives of people with learning difficulties, and modern supernatural and witchcraft beliefs", supported by field work in the Ireland and Great Britain; in Belfast, the West Midlands, south Wales, and the south-west of England, and in Skive in Denmark.
 He retired in 2014 but remains at Sheffield as an emeritus professor.
 In 2004, he was elected to the Academy of Social Sciences.